nubenetes/awesome-kubernetes/docs/jenkins.md

 * [REST List Parameter](https://plugins.jenkins.io/rest-list-parameter/) This Plugin provides parameter type that can request a REST endpoint and offer a list of values parsed from the response value at build start time.
 The REST responses may contain Json or XML, which can be parsed with Json-Path and xPath respectively.
 If the REST endpoint requires authentication, then either Basic or Bearer authentication can be used.
 * [Script Security](https://plugins.jenkins.io/script-security/)
 * [Azure Artifact Manager](https://plugins.jenkins.io/azure-artifact-manager/)
+* [Custom Checkbox Parameter 🌟](https://plugins.jenkins.io/custom-checkbox-parameter/) This plug-in can dynamically create a set of check boxes for users to check before building.
+The check box settings are configured through YAML or JSON files, and the file content can be obtained through HTTP, HTTPS, or file paths.
+After checking the check box, the user can use params['ParameterName'] in the build script to get the selected value.
+The result of the user's selection is returned in the form of a string separated by "," value1, value2, value3.

 ### Plugin Development.
 Jenkins Plugin Parent POM 4.0
 - [Plugin Development](https://www.jenkins.io/doc/developer/plugin-development/)